Digital History

 • Article regarding various text editors

-• If you want to make your web pages more interactive, you will likely need to use a language called Javascript.
-A recommended reading will be added for that
+• If you want to make your web pages more interactive, you will likely need to use a language called Javascript, which can be complicated and is largely beyond the scope of this course beyond a few basics.

 5. 2.1 Becoming A Digital Explorer Activities